yuvipanda/words/content/post/things-to-learn.md

 * How does mosh work?
 * How do contact lenses work?
 HOW DO LENSES WORK?
 * Can I simply run a local DNS recursor on my laptop for performance & blocking me from visiting the orange website?
+* What is SELinux?
+Why and how would I use it?
+* What is AppArmor?
+Why and how would I use it, over SELinux?
+* What is seccomp, and when/why/how would I use it?

 If you know of resources that'll help me learn these things, do let me know!